-This summer school will involve a mix of lectures, interactive sessions and field trips.
+This autumn school will involve a mix of lectures and online interactive sessions.
 The lectures will be given by top-scientists from different disciplines within TRAIL.
 Interactive sessions with intensive feedback from scientists and from fellow PhD students will be dedicated to the application of the theory to specific cases.
-A certificate of 1 ECTS will be provided upon successful completion
+A certificate of 1 ECTS will be provided upon successful completion.

-In short, the (provisional) program of the summer school is as follows:
+In short, the (provisional) program of the autumn school is as follows: